salernoelia/propa/README.md

 ## Philosophy

-PropaVite stays close to the DOM with minimal abstractions while providing modern reactive patterns.
+Propa stays close to the DOM with minimal abstractions while providing modern reactive patterns.
 Built for performance-critical applications that need seamless WebAssembly integration and direct hardware access.

 ## Features